rosenbr/capstone/README.md

 The User has the option to visit their Profile Page at any time from the Navbar at the top.

-Once at the Profile Page, a User can update their info and profile pic and see all of their Recipe Posts and Comments, with links to the Recipes and Comments.
+Once at the Profile Page, a User can see all of their Recipe Posts, with links to the Recipes.

 === | **ERD** | ===